MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-code-actions.md

 ## Code actions for promoted actions

 Use the code action to convert *legacy* syntax for promoted actions to the `actionref` syntax, which is introduced with [!INCLUDE [prod_short](includes/prod_short.md)] 2022 release wave 2.
 In-client customizations, user personalization, and profile configurations are automatically converted into the new syntax, so this is primarily applicable to DEV extensions.
-The code action can apply to a single instance or a broader scope of code.
+The code action can apply to a single instance, the document, the project, or the workspace.

 :::image type="content" source="media/codeaction_actionref.png" alt-text="Options for applying code action on actionref syntax":::